 Your learning will be supported by our highly qualified teaching team who have a wealth of academic and professional experience in many specialist areas.
 Guest speakers will also ensure that you receive the most up-to-date professional experience and knowledge.

-Delivered at the Derby College Broomfield Hall Campus, the programme includes 15 hours of taught material each week with a minimum of 15 hours of expected self-study per week.
-This programme will run with a minimum of six students.
+Delivered at the Derby College Group Broomfield Hall Campus, the programme includes 15 hours of taught material each week, with a minimum of 15 hours of expected self-study per week.
 The course offers both riding and non-riding options.

 All students benefit from access to the UDO online platform, the Derby College Group Learning Resources Centre, the University of Derby library, and the College’s Moodle pages.

 The programme will run with a minimum of six students.
 In 2020-21 we enrolled 14 students on this programme.

 All applicants will be invited to an interview to discuss their qualifications, experience and any other related issues.

 You will have a riding assessment prior to commencement of the programme if you choose the riding option.
 It is desirable that you are riding towards BHS Stage 1 or equivalent and working towards BHS Stage 2 or equivalent.